 DS2_L001_R2_001.fastq.gz

 S2, DS1 and DS2 are correct paired samples, with R1 and R2 read files.
-It is required that you compressed the FASTQ files; here we used Linux gzip tool as VIPIE accepts archives with extension gz or zip.
+It is required that you compressed the FASTQ files; here we used Linux gzip tool as Vipie accepts archives with extension gz or zip.

 Sample group mapping file